yaroslavvb/learning-rotations/README.md

 ![Three estimators learning a rotation from streamed pairs (x, Ax)](docs/learning_rotations.gif)

-*One data stream, three updates (d = 3): each panel shows the estimate W applied to a reference object, with the target pose ghosted in gray.
-Gradient descent (left) leaves the rotation group and the object deforms; projection (middle) keeps it rigid; the geodesic update (right) rotates straight onto the target and lands first. ([docs/animate_learning.py](docs/animate_learning.py))*

 ## Three ways to insert information

 ### 1. Gradient descent — few assumptions